jmuhlfel/games-in-common/README.md

 # `/gamesincommon` for Discord

-A bot to help Discord users figure out what Steam games they can play together based on playtime, achievements, and ratings
+A bot to help Discord users figure out what Steam games they can play together based on playtime, completed achievements, or ratings

 ## Usage
 ### Server owners - [click to install the bot!](https://games-in-common.herokuapp.com/invite)